Post-Master’s Doctor of Nurse Anesthesia Practice for CRNAs

 Courses & Requirements

-The Post-Masters DNAP faculty utilize a combination of on- and off-campus content delivery methods designed with the working CRNA in mind.
-On-campus sessions, scheduled at the beginning and end of each semester, employ a traditional mix of educational technologies (e.g., lectures, seminars, discussion, and assigned readings).
-During the off-campus component, doctoral students meet course requirements through a variety of innovative technologies (e.g., computer conferencing, discussion boards, and pod-casting).
-Full-time students complete the program in three consecutive semesters (one year).
+Post-Masters faculty utilize a combination of on-and off-campus content delivery methods.
+On-campus sessions, scheduled at the beginning and end of each semester, employ a mix of educational technologies.
+The off-campus component meets course requirements through a variety of technologies.
+Full-time students complete the program in 3-consecutive semesters (1-year).
 Part-time students complete the program between 2-3 years.
-The University mandates all doctoral degrees be completed in 8 years or less.
+The University mandates doctoral degrees be completed in 8 years.

 We know the path to higher education can be daunting, which is why we’re here to help.